Scams in the parking lot

 You’re walking on the street or somewhere in a parking lot.
-A van drives up to you, the door opens, someone inside told you he works at an audio store and has a brand new $500 speaker for sale, but he’s going to sell them to you for only $200.
+A van drives up to you, the door opens, and someone inside tells you he works at an audio store and has a brand new $500 speaker for sale.
+However, he says he is going to sell them to you for only $200.

-The man in the van open the box to let you see the speakers.
-The speakers look new and looks good.
-You paid the $200 and take the speakers home still wrap in the box.
-You take them out and found the speakers are inferior products or made with shinny plywood with nothing inside.
+The man in the van opens the box to let you see the speakers.
+The speakers look new and good.
+You pay the $200 and take the speakers home, still wrapped in the box.
+You take them out and find the speakers are inferior products or made with shinny plywood with nothing inside.

 Besides speakers watch out for worthless jewelry, fake flat screen TVs.